Pigrenok/command-line-bootcamp/guide/markdown/15_moving_files.md

 ## 15: Moving files

 Now, let's assume that we want to move these files to a new directory ('temp').
-We will do this using the Unix [mv][] (move) command.
+We will do this using the Unix [mv](https://en.wikipedia.org/wiki/Mv){.external target="_blank"} (move) command.
 Remember to use tab completion:

 ```bash
 learner@:learning_unix$ mkdir temp